On K3 surfaces of Picard rank 14: Projective models for certain K3 surfaces

-\eeqn Fibrations in cases $(2), (3), (4)$ are also induced by the intersection of the quartic surface $\mathrm{Q}$ with pencils $\mathrm{C}''_i(u, v)$ of degree $d_i$ such that $(i, d_i)=(2,2), (3,2), (4,3)$.
-Details are given in Appendix~\ref{sec:rank16}. \end{remark} \begin{proof} We will construct explicit Weierstrass models for the fibrations $(1)$-$(4)$ in Sections~\ref{sssec:WEalt}-\ref{sssec:WEalt}.
-Using fibration~$(3')$ it follows immediately that a K3 surface $\mathcal{X}$ is endowed with a canonical $\mathrm{P}$-polarization.
-The given substitution for fibration~$(1)$ leads to a Weierstrass model in the form of Equation~(\ref{eqn:alt0}) if we set \beq \eeq From Equation~(\ref{eqn:transfo_js}) we then obtain the invariants $(j_4, \dots, j_{12}, b_4, b_3)$.
-The conditions, $(\gamma, \delta), (\varepsilon, \zeta), (\eta, \iota), (\kappa, \lambda)\neq (0,0)$, ensure that the singularities of ${\rm Q}$ are rational double points.
-For fibration~$(1)$ the given conditions are equivalent to the condition $(b_4, b_3, j_8 , j_{10}, j_{12}) \neq \vec{0}$ which in turn is equivalent to corresponding Weierstrass model being irreducible and minimal; see proof of Theorem~\ref{thm:moduli_space_alt1}.
-Conversely, Proposition~\ref{cor:EFS2} proves that every generic $\mathrm{P}$-polarized K3 surface admits an alternate fibration.
+The Jacobian elliptic fibrations on a general $P_{15}$-polarized K3 surface in Lemma~\ref{prop:ADE} are attained by setting $(\kappa, \lambda)=(0,1)$ above.
+They are as follows: \beqn \eeqn \end{theorem} The situation for Picard number 16 was already discussed in \cite{CHM19}. \begin{remark} The fibrations in Theorem~\ref{thm1} are labeled $(1), (2), (3), (3'), (4)$ to make the notation consistent with the one that appeared for higher Picard ranks in \cites{CHM19,MR4160930}. \end{remark} \begin{proof} We will construct explicit Weierstrass models for the fibrations $(1)$-$(4)$ in Sections~\ref{sssec:WEalt}-\ref{sssec:WEmax}.
+Using fibration~$(3')$ it follows immediately that a K3 surface $\mathcal{X}$ is endowed with a canonical $P_{14}$-polarization.
+The given substitution for fibration~$(1)$ leads to a Weierstrass model in the form of Equation~(\ref{eqn:alt0}) if we set \beq \eeq Equation~(\ref{eqn:general_params}) ensures that the singularities of $\mathcal{Q}$ are rational double points.
+For fibration~$(1)$ the given conditions are equivalent to corresponding Weierstrass model being irreducible and minimal; see proof of Theorem~\ref{thm:moduli_space_alt1}.
+Conversely, Proposition~\ref{cor:EFS2} proves that every general $P_{14}$-polarized K3 surface admits a unique alternate fibration.
 It follows from Equations~(\ref{eqn:substitution_alt}) that from an alternate fibration a quartic can be constructed if we write the polynomials $A$ and $B$ according to Equation~(\ref{eqn:pf_comparison}).
-Thus, every $\mathrm{P}$-polarized K3 surface, up to isomorphism, is in fact realized as the resolution of the quartic in Equation~(\ref{mainquartic}).
-The fact that these Jacobian elliptic fibrations are the \emph{only} possible fibrations was already proven in Proposition~\ref{cor:EFS2} and Proposition~\ref{cor:EFS} for Picard rank 14 and 15, respectively.
-We normalized them so that for $(\kappa,\lambda)=(0,1)$ they remain well defined and specialize to the corresponding elliptic fibrations in Picard rank 15 except for fibration~$(3')$.
-We now complete the proof by constructing the Weierstrass models for the Jacobian elliptic fibrations and the associated pencils on the quartic normal form explicitly:
+Thus, every $P_{14}$-polarized K3 surface, up to isomorphism, is in fact realized as the resolution of the quartic in Equation~(\ref{quartic1}).
+We normalized the elliptic fibrations so that for $(\kappa,\lambda)=(0,1)$ they remain well defined and specialize to the corresponding elliptic fibrations in Picard rank 15 except for fibration~$(3')$.
+We now complete the proof by constructing Weierstrass models for the Jacobian elliptic fibrations and the associated pencils on the quartic normal form explicitly: